uncatcrea/wp-appkit/wp-appkit/readme.txt

 * **Customizable**: hook into our API to add the features you need

 Get a look at all [available features](https://uncategorized-creations.com/features/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=plugin_readme)

-**NEW FEATURE - Progressive web apps**: We are currently adding support for progressive web applications (PWA).
-You can follow our progress on [GitHub](https://github.com/mleroi/wp-appkit/tree/feature-pwa).
-PWA are a new way to deliver fast, reliable and great experience on the web notably for mobiles.
-They allow to create apps accessible as websites that you can install and access as traditionnal mobile apps.

 = Getting Started =